moritzjacobs/mj-gulp-workflow/README.md

 # changelog

+## 2.0.7–2.0.8
+- Dependency updates, vulnerabilities and a small improvement to gif optimization

 ## 2.0.6
 - Dependency updates, dependency updates and more dependency updates!
 - As of now, everything is up to date and `npm audit` _"found 0 vulnerabilities"_ 🎉